NervanaSystems/ngraph/doc/sphinx/source/install.rst

 Compile a framework with ``libngraph``
 ======================================

-After building and installing nGraph++ to your system, the next logical step is to compile a framework that you can use to run a DL training or inference model.
-If you've already extracted a model from a framework by following a tutorial from `ONNX_`, and you have a exported, serialized file ready to be imported by the library, see our :doc:`../howto/handle`.
+After building and installing nGraph++ to your system, there are two likely paths for what you'll want to do next: either compile a framework to run a DL training model, or load an import "already-trained" model for inference on an Intel nGraph++ enabled backend

-For this early |release| release,  :doc:`framework-integration-guides`, can help you get started with a framework.
+For this former case, this early |release| release, :doc:`framework-integration-guides`, can help you get started with a training a model on a supported framework.

 * :doc:`MXNet<framework-integration-guides>` framework,
 * :doc:`TensorFlow<framework-integration-guides>` framework, and
 * neon™ `frontend framework`_.

-Integration guides for other frameworks are tentatively forthcoming.
+For the latter case, if you've followed a tutorial from `ONNX`_, and you have an exported, serialized model, you can skip the section on frameworks and go directly to our :doc:`../howto/import` documentation.

+Please keep in mind that both of these are under continuous development, and will be updated frequently in the coming months.
+Stay tuned!

 .. _doxygen: https://www.stack.nl/~dimitri/doxygen/
 .. _Sphinx:  http://www.sphinx-doc.org/en/stable/